Linear algebra: introduction

 What level is the course and do I need any particular skills?

-You do not need to know anything at all about machine learning or programming, or to have met calculus before.
+You do not need to know anything at all about machine learning or programming.
+If your algebra is rusty, you may like to take the City Lit course Precalculus first.

 How will I be taught, and will there be any work outside the class?